gtk-rs/gir/README.md

 # GIR

+"[GObject introspection (abbreviated ‘GIR’)](https://developer.gnome.org/programming-guidelines/stable/introspection.html.en) is a system which extracts APIs from C code and produces binary type libraries which can be used by non-C language bindings, and other tools, to introspect or wrap the original C libraries.
+It uses a system of annotations in documentation comments in the C code to expose extra information about the APIs which is not machine readable from the code itself."

 The `GIR` is used to generate both the sys level crate and a safe API crate to use the sys level (FFI) crate.

 ## How to use